vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 went for outside jogging for the first time since the vaccine.
 The distance I jogged was just a little over the threshold of 1.67 miles (I generally record when I dip below the threshold).

+## 2025-03-28: resumption of hand gripper exercises in right hand

+On Friday 2025-03-28, four days after the COVID-19 booster dose, per the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.d), I resumed hand gripper exercises in my right hand (the vaccine arm).
+I had already resumed the exercises in my left hand since Tuesday 2025-03-25 (three days ago).
+I was able to resume the right hand at the usual level.